 The Right Livelihood College aims to be five things – a hub, a catalyst, an incubator, a multiplier and an accelerator of links between universities and the work of Right Livelihood Laureates, an interactive link between academics and activists.

 The Right Livelihood College (RLC) is a global capacity building initiative of universities and the Right Livelihood Award Foundation.
-Founded in 2009, the RLC aims to make the knowledge of the Laureates accessible to all and, by linking young academics and civil society organisations with the Laureates, hopes to make their “winning ideas” succeed and multiply.
+Founded in 2009, the RLC aims to make the knowledge of the Laureates accessible to all and, by linking young academics and civil society organisations with the Laureates, and making their “winning ideas” succeed and multiply.
 The College operates as a global network of campuses at universities, initiated at the University Sains Malaysia (campus 2009-2014).

 Every Right Livelihood Laureate is automatically a Fellow of the Right Livelihood College.
 The role of the Fellow is to be the principal source of supply of learning resources through engagement in activities of education, scientific research, and practical activities that share and upscale their work.